Geoscience - 5 Ways to Explore and Improve Your Career Options

 The VIU Campus Career Centre will help you with your resume and other work search items:

-Volunteering or joining groups that have similar interests is important, even if it is only for one or two times.
+Volunteering or joining groups that have similar interests is important, even if it is only once or twice during your post-secondary career.
 You should take whatever opportunity you have to develop skills.
 Here are some ideas:

 Ten core competencies that are needed in almost any workplace include: